 - Preheat oven to 325 degrees F.

-- Combine salt, pepper, cumin, chili powder, oregano, paprika, garlic and oil in a small bowl.
-Rub seasoning over the side of the beef without the fat cap and let sit for 20 minutes.
-Place the brisket, fat side up, in a roasting pan.
-Add the beef stock and beef, cover and braise in the oven for 3 ½ to 4 hours or until brisket can easily be shredded with a fork.
+- Place the brisket, fat side up, in a roasting pan.
+Add the beef stock and beer, cover, and braise in the oven for 3 ½ to 4 hours or until brisket can easily be shredded with a fork.
 Remove from oven.
 Skim fat from cooking liquid and reserve 1 cup.

-- Prepare the onion jam.
-Heat oil in a nonstick saute pan over medium heat.
-Add onions and cook until caramelized about 20 minutes.
-Add a little bit of water if the pan becomes too dry.
-Add flour and stir to coat the onions.
+- Add flour and stir to coat the onions.
 Add balsamic vinegar, brown sugar, thyme, and reserved cooking liquid.
-Bring to a boil, reduce heat to low and simmer for 10 minutes.
+Bring to a boil, reduce heat to low, and simmer for 10 minutes.
 Season with salt and pepper.
 Serve with brisket.

 Atika